-- [W] 1006.2.2.4 Reserved. ((Group I-4 means of egress.
-Group I-4 facilities, rooms or spaces where care is provided for more than 10 children that are 2 1/2 years of age or less, shall have access to not less than two exits or exit access doorways.)) - 1006.2.2.5 Vehicular ramps.
-Vehicular ramps shall not be considered as an exit access ramp unless pedestrian facilities are provided. - ((1006.2.2.6 Groups R-3 and R-4.
+- 1006.2.2.5 Vehicular ramps.
+Vehicular ramps shall not be considered as an exit access ramp unless pedestrian facilities are provided. - [W] 1006.2.2.6 Groups R-3 and R-4.
 Where Group R-3 occupancies are permitted by Section 903.2.8 to be protected by an automatic sprinkler system installed in accordance with Section 903.3.1.3, the exit access travel distance for Group R-3 shall be not more than 125 feet (38 100 mm).
-Where Group R-4 occupancies are permitted by Section 903.2.8 to be protected by an automatic sprinkler system installed in accordance with Section 903.3.1.3, the exit access travel distance for Group R-4 shall be not more than 75 feet (22 860 mm).)) - 1006.2.2.6 Electrical equipment rooms.
-Rooms containing electrical equipment shall be provided with a second exit or exit access doorways as required by NFPA 70 Article 110 where all of the following apply: - 1.
-The electrical equipment is rated at 1,200 amperes or more. - 2.
-The electrical equipment is over 6 feet (1829 mm) wide. - 3.
-The electrical equipment contains overcurrent devices, switching devices or control devices. - [S] 1006.3 Egress from stories or occupied roofs.
+Where Group R-4 occupancies are permitted by Section 903.2.8 to be protected by an automatic sprinkler system installed in accordance with Section 903.3.1.3, the exit access travel distance for Group R-4 shall be not more than 75 feet (22 860 mm). - [S] 1006.3 Egress from stories or occupied roofs.
 The means of egress system serving any story or occupied roof shall be provided with the number of separate and distinct exits or access to exits based on the aggregate occupant load served in accordance with this section.
-Horizontal exits shall not count toward the required number of exits from the story or roof.
-Where stairways serve more than one story, only the occupant load of each story considered individually shall be used in calculating the required number of exits or access to exits serving that story.
+Horizontal exits shall not count toward the required number of exits from the story or roof. - 1006.3.1 Occupant load.
+Where stairways serve more than one story, or more than one story and an occupied roof, only the occupant load of each story or occupied roof, considered individually, shall be used when calculating the required number of exits or access to exits serving that story.